gcentral/Website/content/VIPM/step_at_lib_logbook_toolkit/index.md

 title: "Logbook Toolkit"
 externalUrl: https://www.vipm.io/package/step_at_lib_logbook_toolkit
 date: 2016-06-22
-summary: "This toolkit provides you a set of VIs that allow you to easily fill a human readable text file with custom LabVIEW events."
+summary: "This toolkit provides you a set of VIs that allow you to easilly fill a a text fill with custom labview events."
 showSummary: true
 showAuthor: false
 showEdit: false